 An additional consideration in the lower budget scenarios is how to best utilize any mid-year augmentation that might be appropriated in a single fiscal year.
-The answer depends on the amount of the augmentation.
-For a small one-time increase, priority should be given to making whole any reductions to the Tier 2 Initiative Predictions.
-For a larger increase, both Tier 2 Initiatives Prediction and FNS should be augmented.
-Any increase large enough to beneficially influence FNS would simultaneously extend benefits to the Predictions Initiative, which is less expensive overall than the FNS Initiative.
+For a small one-time increase, priority should be given to making whole any reductions to the Tier 2 Predictive Initiative.
+For a larger increase, both Tier 2 Initiatives, Predictive and FNS, should be augmented.
+Any increase large enough to beneficially influence FNS would simultaneously extend benefits to the Predictive Initiative, which is less expensive overall than the FNS Initiative.
 The Panel concluded that, under the circumstances of an even larger one-time increase, building and operating the neutron-irradiation facility would be strategically important for exerting long-term world leadership in FNS.